ArashPartow/exprtk/readme.txt

 The  example  below demonstrates  the  relationship between variables, symbol_table and expression.
-Note  the variables are modified  as they normally would in a program, and when the expression is  evaluated the current values assigned to the variables will be used.
+Note  the variables are modified  as they normally would in a program, and when the expression is  evaluated the current values assigned to the variables shall be used.

    typedef exprtk::symbol_table<double> symbol_table_t;
    typedef exprtk::expression<double>   expression_t;